Tuwaitha Nuclear Research Center: History

 As the sole reactor site in Iraq, the reactors relied on fuel imported from France and was unable to produce significant quantities of enriched uranium.
 In 1991, If Iraq had converted their entire stockpile of nuclear fuel rods, assuming they were able to perform the extremely difficult task of separation from highly irradiated fuel which contained 69 elements, they would only have 41 kg of U-235, less than the 64 kg used in Little Boy.
-52 kg of 93% HEU is the minimum critical mass required to create a uranium bomb.
+52 kg of 93% enriched uranium is the minimum critical mass required to create a uranium bomb.
 They did not have the technical capabilities or resources to produce an implosion type device that uses less U-235 but requires complex lenses and initiators.

 During the initial months of the occupation, Tuwaitha was protected by American forces and administered by contractors from the Raytheon Corporation.
 Complete control of the facility was turned over to Iraqi authorities in the Summer of 2004.
 During American occupation the complex was looted, mostly for scrap lead.
 Lead-lined barrels and containers were emptied on-site then taken to a nearby improvised lead foundry then smelted into ingots.
 The operation was conducted in two parts.
 The first was a highly orchestrated event requiring industrial machinery in which large pieces of shielding from the destroyed reactors was stolen.
 The second involved local villagers carrying items on hand-carts.
 At most 10 kg of uranium was lost in what could easily be explained as minor contamination by a few grams of dust per vessel of the more than 200 containers stolen.

-Research Achievements
+Research achievements

 Research conducted at the complex produced novel results necessary to establish a self-sufficient nuclear program.